website11/War_Sentiment_Tracker/README.md

 ## War Sentiment Tracker

+Welcome to the war sentiment tracker!

-The goal of this project is to track public sentiment online about various conflicts around the world.
+The goal of this project is to track public sentiment on the Ukraine-Russia conflict.